faucetsdn/udmi/docs/registrar.md

 # Registrar Overview

-The `registrar` is a utility program that registers and updates devies in Cloud IoT.
+The `registrar` is a utility program that registers and updates devices in Cloud IoT.
 Running `bin/registrar` will validate local metadata and (optionally) register devices in a cloud project.

-See the [setup docs](setup.md) for common setup required for runing this tool.
+See the [setup docs](setup.md) for common setup required for running this tool.

 The [site path](site_path.md) documentation covers the basic structure of the site-specific configuration.
 Ideally, this directory would be placed under